 - An in-person hearing at which you may present evidence and arguments supporting your ability to be a safe driver.4

 This process is complicated, confusing, and time-consuming.
 As a result, it frequently leads to driver's licenses being taken away from people whose conditions do not actually harm their driving skills--including many elderly drivers.

 Finally, elderly drivers frequently fall victim to California's law that suspends the licenses of people who are deemed to be “negligent operators.”
 If you accumulate enough moving violations--even minor ones--or cause an accident, you may face a license suspension on this basis.5

-In order to help you understand California DMV driver's license suspensions for elderly drivers, our California DMV hearing attorneys will address the following:
+In order to help you understand California DMV driver's license suspensions for elderly drivers, our California DUI attorneys will address the following: